mui/material-ui/docs/src/pages/components/grid/grid-es.md

 ## Grids fluidos

-El fluid grid usa columnas que escalan y redimencionan el contenido.
-Un layout de fluid grid puede usar separaciones para determinar si el layout necesita cambiar dramaticamente.
+El fluid grid usa columnas que escalan y redimensionan el contenido.
+A fluid grid's layout can use breakpoints to determine if the layout needs to change dramatically.

 ### Grid básica